KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We used React Create app for the first time and played around with importing and exporting simple components.
 - I attended another great workshop led by Hamza Ibrahim which helped cement some of the testing concepts we learned last week.
 - In the morning I also began coding along with The Net Ninja React tutorials on Youtube.

+### Day 35 ###

+- In the morning we delved further into State and lifting State.
+We also looked at the difference between ‘smart’ and ‘dumb’ components.
+We then completed a workshop where we created a simple name generator using React.

+- I was feeling pretty confident with React until we reached the afternoon workshop and I got my ass kicked by props.
+I’m still struggling to fully grasp the concept but will have another crack at it tomorrow.